 Defendant was found guilty by a jury of knowingly transporting a female through the state for the purpose of prostitution in violation of Section 563.070, (all section references are to RSMo 1959, V.A.M.S., unless otherwise stated) and was sentenced *78 to imprisonment for a term of two years.
 He has appealed from the ensuing judgment.

-Section 563.070, insofar as here material, provides that "any person who shall knowingly transport or cause to be transported, * * * any female person through or across this state for the purpose of practicing prostitution * * * shall be deemed guilty of a felony, * * *."
-The evidence authorizes a finding by the jury that in the early morning of April 24, 1966, the date charged in the indictment, defendant transported the prosecuting witness by automobile from her apartment in the City of St. Louis to a hotel in St. Louis County for the purpose of practicing prostitution.
+Section 563.070, insofar as here material, provides that “any person who shall knowingly transport or cause to he transported, * * * any female person through or across this state for the purpose of practicing prostitution * * * shall be deemed guilty of a felony, * * The evidence authorizes a finding by the jury that in the early morning of April 24, 1966, the date charged in the indictment, defendant transported the prosecuting witness by automobile from her apartment in the City of St. Louis to a hotel in St. Louis County for the purpose of practicing prostitution.

-Defendant contends that Section 563.070 is unconstitutional because it is "too vague and indefinite, and fails to set up an ascertainable standard of guilt."
-He argues that the legislature "could have clarified the statute by use of the words `in or within,' but this was not done and the words through or across' are ambiguous."
-Defendant also contends that the evidence was insufficient because he "did not transport a female `through' the State of Missouri, but merely from one county to another county."
+Defendant contends that Section 563.070 is unconstitutional because it is “too vague and indefinite, and fails to set up an ascertainable standard of guilt.”
+He argues that the legislature “could have clarified the statute by use of the words ‘in or within,’ but this was not done and the words ‘through or across’ are ambiguous.”
+Defendant also contends that the evidence was insufficient because he “did not transport a female ‘through’ the State of Missouri, but merely from one county to another county.”

-The word "through" is a function word capable of several meanings depending on its use.
-It may indicate a passage from one side to another, as "he walked through the gate."
-It also may indicate a means of communication, as "he spoke through an interpreter."
-But, as used in the statute under consideration it is used "to indicate movement from point to point within a broad expanse or area."
-Webster's Third International Dictionary.
+The word “through” is a function word capable of several meanings depending on its use.
+It may indicate a passage from one side to another, as “he walked through the gate.”
+It also may indicate a means of communication, as “he spoke through an interpreter.”
+But, as used in the statute under consideration it is used “to indicate movement from point to point within a broad expanse or area.”
+Webster’s Third International Dictionary.
 We have found but one case bearing on this issue, and that is Commonwealth v.
-Neely, 138 Pa.Super.
-589, 10 A.2d 925.
-There the statute made it a crime to transport a female person "through or across this Commonwealth" for the purpose of prostitution.
-It was held that the transportation "in the Commonwealth from one county into another, is within a strict construction of the language of the act," and that the distance traveled is immaterial.
-We concur in this view.
-A common understanding of the phrase "through * * this state," in the context used, includes the conduct of the defendant in transporting the prosecuting witness from one point in the state to another point.
+Neely,

 Defendant also asserts that venue was not in the circuit court of the City of St. Louis.
 He contends that if a crime was committed, it did not occur until he entered St. Louis County.
 We find no special statute pertaining to the venue of an offense charged under Section 563.070.
 Therefore, pursuant to Section 541.030 the venue is “the county in which the offense is committed.”
 The elements of the offense of which defendant was charged, as defined by Section 563.070, are knowingly transporting a female person through this state for the purpose of prostitution.
 We find no reference to transportation from one county to another.
 The distance traveled is immaterial.
 Commonwealth v.
 Neely, supra.
 A violation of Section 563.070, under the evidence in this case, occurred in *79 the City of St. Louis, and venue was properly there.